DanyloSolohub/Test_Task_Docker/README.md

 # Test_Task_Docker

-1)To start the project you have to clone this repo: git clone https://github.com/DanyloSolohub/Test_Task_Docker REPONAME
+1) To start the project you have to clone this repo:

+git clone https://github.com/DanyloSolohub/Test_Task_Docker REPONAME

 2) Open in PyCharm
-Go to Settings -> Project Structure: and remove Content Root Add new Content Root from  /../REPONAME/backend
+Go to Settings -> Project Structure: and remove Content Root

+Add new Content Root from  /../REPONAME/backend

 Then go to Languages & Frameworks -> Django: